Note: This webinar was held on March 8th, 2017

 Advocates developed the first pilot project in the country, which they called Collaborative Pathway, to adapt these methods in the United States.
 The Collaborative Pathway offers Open Dialogue services to young people and their families.

-In this webinar, Dr. Gordon and Keegan Arcure, who is the director of the Collaborative Pathway Program at Advocates, will discuss the development of their program, how it operates, and their initial patient outcomes.
-They will share practical ideas for others hoping to adapt Open Dialogue to their setting.
-Those attending the webinar will have the opportunity to interact with the instructors.
+In this webinar, Dr. Gordon and Keegan Arcure, who is the director of the Collaborative Pathway Program at Advocates, discussed the development of their program, how it operates, and their initial patient outcomes.
+They shared practical ideas for others hoping to adapt Open Dialogue to their setting.

 What you'll learn